 There is something special about spending time on the road as a family.
 You begin to discover different parts of your destination and it can be an unexpected adventure.

 I am not promising quiet kids and no complaints.
 We have had meltdowns and kids puking.
 It has been chaotic and we can’t wait to get out of the car but it bonds us in a different way than flying does.
-Whether you love road trips or loathe them, these 8 tips will help you and your family have a happy road trip adventure.
+Whether you love road trips or loathe them, these 8 family road trip tips will help you and your family have a happy road trip adventure.

-When planning a long or short road trip you need some essentials.
+When planning a long or short family road trip you need some essentials.
 The things that will help you get through any mess along the way.
 I always pack the following:

 New movies are a great way to pass the time when we are driving long trips.
 If it is a weekend trip we borrow them from our local library.
 If it is a longer trip we let each kid pick out a movie to buy.
 A lot of the stores have a $5 bin for movies and it is a great way to introduce them to different/classic stuff.
 My kids have really enjoyed discovering Looney Tunes.
 Another option is renting from Redbox, just be sure to check that your destination has a drop off box close by.